Oklahoma Railway Company

 The Oklahoma Railway Company (ORy) operated interurban lines to El Reno, Guthrie, and Norman, and several streetcar lines in Oklahoma City and the surrounding area from 1904 to 1947.

 Origins

 ORy was incorporated in Oklahoma on June 14, 1904, under the name of the Oklahoma City Railway, and did not change its name until 1907.
 On July 1, 1904, ORy obtained all the properties of the 1902 Oklahoma City street railway firm Metropolitan Railway Company, consisting of about 4 mi of track.
-It continued building the OKC trolley network until 1931; the length varied, but at one point was about 28.7 mi.
+The Oklahoma City and Suburban Railway, incorporated August 7, 1909, and its 25 miles of trackage was acquired by ORy on April 1, 1910.
+ORy continued building the OKC trolley network until 1931; the length varied, but at one point was about 28.7 mi.
 It also constructed interurban lines to other localities.
 In 1909 it built 3.1 mi from OKC to Britton, Oklahoma; in 1910 it built 5.6 mi from OKC to Moore, Oklahoma; in 1911 it constructed 7 mi from Britton on to Edmond, Oklahoma; in 1913 it constructed 9 mi from Moore on to Norman, Oklahoma; and, in 1916 it built 16 mi from Edmund on to Guthrie, Oklahoma.